George Brooke Roberts: Family

 Roberts's ancestors had been among the founders of Pennsylvania.
 The first emigrant, John Roberts, bought a 1100 acre parcel along the Schuylkill River in 1682, and built a house two years later that he named "Pencoyd".
 This was part of the "Welsh Barony", a 40000 acre tract bought by Welsh investors from William Penn.
 The "Welsh Barony" made up much of the Philadelphia suburban region now known as the Philadelphia Main Line, named for the Main Line of Public Works, a cross-state rail-and-canal system that ran through it.

 Roberts was the sixth proprietor of Pencoyd, and proud of his Welsh heritage.
 He chose Welsh names for some of the suburban PRR stations, including Bala and Cynwyd.

 Roberts hired Frank Furness to expand the family house at Pencoyd in 1883, and in 1890 the architect designed the PRR's second Bryn Mawr Hotel (now the Baldwin School).

-Theophilus Parsons Chandler, Jr. designed St. Asaph's Church, at the southern end of Roberts's farm.
+Theophilus Parsons Chandler Jr. designed St. Asaph's Church, at the southern end of Roberts's farm.
 Author Nathaniel Burt quipped: "The Church of St. Asaph, dedicated, as the saying goes, to the Glory of God and the convenience of the Roberts family."

 In 1868, Roberts married Sarah Brinton, who died the following year after giving birth to George Brinton Roberts.
 In 1874, he married Miriam Pyle Williams, and the couple had five children: Algernon Brooke Roberts, T. Williams Roberts, Elizabeth Williams Roberts (who married Percy H. Clark of the Clark banking family), Isaac Warner Roberts, and Miriam Williams Roberts (married Spencer Ervin).
 Miriam Roberts died in 1913.
+Miriam Roberts Ervin (1888-1989) lived to be 101 years old.
+Until only a few months before her death, she never missed Sunday morning worship at the Church of the Good Shepherd, Rosemont, where she and her husband were dedicated members for many years and where they raised their family.
+The Ervin grave-marker at the Church of St. James the Less in Philadelphia reads (translated from the Latin): "We know that Christ has truly risen from the dead; You, Victor King, have mercy upon us."

 T. Williams Roberts became the seventh proprietor of Pencoyd, removed all the Frank Furness alterations to the house, and lived there until his death in 1962.
 Pencoyd was sold, and demolished by developers in 1964.
 Office buildings and a Saks Fifth Avenue department store now occupy the City Avenue site.